 \section{Termination}

 \labelsect{termination}

 A command is considered to terminate if it performs only a finite number of program steps.
 However, that does not preclude a terminating command being pre-empted by its environment forever.
-The command $\Term$ can perform only a finite number of program steps but it does not constrain its environment.

-At first sight it may appear odd that a terminating command allows infinite behaviours but it should be emphasised that the infinite behaviour ends in an infinite sequence of environment steps, i.e.\ the process is never scheduled from some point onwards.
-To avoid such pre-emption, fair execution can be incorporated, as detailed in~\cite{FM2018fairness}, but we do not consider fairness here.
+The command, $\Term \defs \Fin{\cstepd} \Seq \Om{\cestepd}$, can perform only a finite number of program steps but it does not constrain its environment \refdef{term}.
+At first sight it may appear odd that a terminating command allows infinite behaviours but it should be emphasised that the infinite behaviour ends in an infinite sequence of environment steps, i.e.\ the thread is never scheduled from some point onwards.
+To avoid such pre-emption, fair execution can be incorporated; the reader is referred to~\cite{FM2018fairness} for a treatment of fairness in our approach.
 The command $\Term$ satisfies the following properties.